kireygroup/fastsom/README.md

 ./bin/run.sh
 ```

+This will mount the `/som` directory inside the container, allowing for code changes to be automatically replicated.

 Note: if you plan on using Nvidia-Docker, you should use one of the images available on the Nvidia Container Repository.

 The container will start a new Jupyter Notebook server on port 8888.
 Jupyter Lab is also available.